davidlongwith/git-helper/README.md

 ### `npm run deploy`

-Generate a production build and deploy it to GitHub Pages.
+Generate a production build, push to gh-pages branch on GitHub, and publish online with GitHub Pages.

 ### `npm run eject`